solliancenet/tech-immersion-data-ai/environment-setup/sql-2019/README.md

 1. Open SQL Server Management Studio (SSMS) and connect to your SQL Server 2019 cluster.
 If you are unsure of how to do this, refer to [Connect with SQL Server Management Studio](#connect-with-sql-server-management-studio) above.

 2. Right-click on `ContosoAutoDW`, then select **New Query**.
-This will open a new query window into which you can paste the following queries.
-You may wish to reuse the same query window, replacing its contents with each SQL statement blocks below, or follow these same steps to create new query windows for each.
+This will open a new query window into which you can paste the following query.

     ![ContosoAutoDW is selected and the New Query menu option is highlighted.](../../day1-exp1/media/ssms-new-query.png 'New Query')